Droit de suite: European Union

 The 2001/84/EC directive mandates a somewhat uniform system of droit de suite across the European Union.
 This directive is controversial in the United Kingdom.

 France

 In France, this system has been in force since 1920 through article L122-8 of the Code of intellectual property.
 It will be reformed by article 48 of the DADVSI law, which implements directive 2001/84/EC.
 During discussions in the French Parliament leading to this law, it was argued that in practice, the droit de suite is only paid at auctions, and that it thus disfavors the Paris art marketplace compared to London or New York City.
 Following DADVSI, a government regulation (through a decree) is to set degressive rates and maximal fees so that the Paris marketplace is not hindered.

 United Kingdom

-The Artist's Resale Right (ARR) was enacted in the UK in 2006 to implement the EU Directive.
+As a result of the Artists Campaign for Resale Right (ACfRR) that represented up to 80,000 British Artists through 23 affiliated Artist representative organisations and led by Anya Elizabeth Patel, Visual Artist & Artist Rights Advocate of the National Artists Association and Rachel Duffield, CEO of the Design & Artists Copyright Society (DACS) and their team, the Artist's Resale Right (ARR) was enacted in the UK in 2006 to implement the EU Directive.